spire-labs/based-stack/README.md

 **The Based Stack** is an open-source framework for deploying **based rollups**—a new class of Ethereum Layer 2 solutions that embrace Ethereum's core values of decentralization, neutrality, and credible neutrality.

 Built by [Spire Labs](https://spire.dev), the Based Stack makes it easy to spin up rollups with **decentralized sequencing** and **shared security**, while providing a smooth path to production-grade deployments.
-Also, based rollups/appchains built wiht hte Based Stack can retain MEV, customize their execution environment, and integrate natively with decentralized preconfirmations for a lightning-fast UX.
+Also, based rollups/appchains built with the Based Stack can retain MEV, customize their execution environment, and integrate natively with decentralized preconfirmations for a lightning-fast UX.

 ---